-The US Youth Fly Fishing Team (Team USA Youth) is a carefully selected group of youth anglers from across the United States that has been associated with leaders in the sport, and is currently coached by Paul Bourcq (National Head Coach) Christopher Smith (Assistant Coach, South and Team Manager) and Dejon Hamann (Assistant Coach, North).
+The US Youth Fly Fishing Team (Team USA Youth) is a carefully selected group of youth anglers from across the United States that has been associated with leaders in the sport, and is currently coached by Christopher Smith (National Head Coach) and Kalvin Kaloz (Assistant Coach, South and Team Manager).
 The Team organization is headquartered in State College, PA and is governed by a Board of Directors.
 It was incorporated in 2008.

 FIPS-Mouche, the world sanctioning body for competitive fly fishing has well defined rules of competition.
 All fishing is “catch and release.”
 Anglers fish five different sessions of three hours each, all on different rivers and “beats” of water.
 Scoring is based on the number and size of fish caught.
 Placement points are awarded for each session with the goal of scoring as few points as possible.
 A person catching no fish in a session receives the greatest number of penalty points and considerably jeopardizes their chances of medalling.

 Just as important as the fishing, is the camaraderie and the cross-cultural connections that are made through the events.
 Team members are also involved in a number of other areas of fly fishing such as guiding, offering fly fishing tying clinics, participating in watershed preservation projects, and promoting environmental stewardship.